jsbasra/sf-foodtruck-finder/README.md

 <h3>Future Development</h3>

 Future Development will involve resolving errors related to pushpin visability, polish unit testing, and add new features including the ability to manually enter a location and incorporation of more food truck datasets so that the application can be used outside San Franciso.
-If you would like to make a pull request, the CI/CD pipeline is setup using GitHub Actions with PowerShell linting and automated testing via PlayWright Test.
+If you would like to make a pull request, the CI/CD pipeline is setup using GitHub Actions with PowerShell linting and automated unit testing via PlayWright Test.